 BOTTOM LINE: It is pretty hard to understand how giving such a relatively small dose of a substance, that lasts such a short amount of time in the horse’s body, could make a clinical difference in an animal that is producing the substance continually, and producing it in greater amounts than that which is administered “therapeutically.”

 From a scientific standpoint, there is a little bit of support for the product, mostly from when the drug was first approved, in the late 1990’s.
 There was also one experimental study at Colorado State University that concluded that the 12 (that’s right, 12 – that’s a problem in some animal studies, that don’t use a lot of animals, which is good for animals, but bad for strong conclusions) treated horses got better in some things, but not others, when measured 72 days after treatment.
 There was also a study presented at the American Association of Equine Practitioners meeting not long after which didn’t show an effect in preventing joint problems in young racehorses.
 And, in a 2014 study in horses, it also didn’t do much of anything, when given in combination with a couple of other things (CLICK HERE).

 Now, you’d might think that, given the mostly negative studies, they company would be trying to do some research to make sure that their product worked.
 But, honestly, it seems like there’s little reason at all for the company to do more research.
 After all, they’ve got the product out on the market, and they’ve sold over 2.5 million doses.

 MATH NOTE: If horse owners pay $100 per dose (I’m trying to make the math easy – you could pay more, or less), that’s $250 million of Legend® over the past 15 years.
 Not bad.
-And certainly there’s little reason to keep doing studies that might put a dent in sales.
+Once a product has been approved, there’s little reason to keep doing studies that might put a dent in sales.